AmyLau3653/CS100_Software_Construction_Final_Project/README.md

  > * What will be the input/output of your project?

  > The program will use the terminal to handle input and output of each turn of the game.
+> If the player is all alone in the room, they will be prompted to either ('m') or stay (SPACE)
+> If they choose to move, they can move up ('w'), left ('a'), right('d'), or down('s') depending on where they are in the map.
+> If the player happens to be in another room with another player, they can choose to fight ('f') or run('m').
+We are still working out how the combat works.
+> Note that these input keys are not final and may be subject to change.
+>
  > * What are the features that the project provides?

  > The RPG we are making consists of a map generated in the form of a square (where there is an odd square number of rooms on the map).
 This game will primarily feature a 2 player mode in which there are 2 win conditions: the first one to reach the escape room (designated as the middle of the map for now) wins, or the first to bring the other player's hp to 0 wins.
 However, other modes (like single-player modes) are also being considered further down the development line.
 There's will potentially be some RNG (random luck) elements involved as well, and a movement count for each player.
 Each player has a set HP and Atk value and will be determined by whichever type of player class the user chooses.